 A: Hockey has a longer season than most sports but it sure seems to make the winter go faster.
 Open skating and practices start in early October and games start in mid-November.
 The season wraps up in late February and may go on a few weeks longer depending on your team parents, tournaments and state championships.
 Beginner Mini Mite skaters start in late November.

 A: The amount of games played each season is determined by the age classification, game scheduler, coaches and parents.
 Squirt, Pee Wee and Bantam age skater’s play from 20 to 25 games with additional tournament games.
 The ratio of home games to travel games is about fifty/fifty.

-Mites (Age 8 and under) will play modified cross-ice games at the Marshfield Ice Arena.
-The will be an opportunity for older mites to travel to surrounding communities 5 to 6 times to play modified cross-ice games against other associations later in the season.
+U-6 skaters stay home to play.
+U-8 skaters will play modified cross-ice games at the Marshfield Ice Arena.
+The will be an opportunity for U-8's to travel to surrounding communities 5 to 6 times to play modified cross-ice games against other associations later in the season.

 Q: Will I have to Volunteer?

 A: As a hockey parent you are expected to help out at your child's home games by working in the penalty box, helping in the announcing booth or operating the Zamboni occasionally, all have training sessions at the beginning of the season.
 Beyond that everything else is voluntary.
 Most parents help out with Fundraising Events, Saturday Night Open Skating, Arena Maintenance Projects, Working Tournaments (Invitational, Regional, State), or Concession Sales to earn required work hours during the season.
 Buy-out options are available that cover required work hours.
 Volunteering keeps you "in touch" with the activities at the rink and it is also a great way to meet other people that have similar interests.
 MYHA is a non-profit volunteer based organization.
 This helps keep costs down.